-The Company owns a portfolio of residential homes primarily as a result of loan foreclosures.
-The strategy has been to lease these homes to produce cash flow, and allow time for the economic fundamentals to return to the various markets.
-As an orderly and active market for these homes returns, the Company has the option to dispose or to continue and hold them for cash flow and acceptable returns.
-The Company also invests in residential subdivision developments.
+The Company owns a small portfolio of residential homes primarily as a result of loan foreclosures.
+The Company has the option to sell them or to continue to hold them for cash flow and acceptable returns.
+The Company also invests in residential subdivision land developments.